jqk6/30-Days-Of-cpp/Journey_so_far.md

-# thought_balloon10 minutes a day keep procastination away
+# 💭10 minutes a day keep procastination away💯
+# Day 1
 **Date :** `10-12-2022`
 ## Lecture - 1 & 2 Summary
 Founder of c++ is Bjarne Stroustrup in ,1979<br>